GDSC-DGU/2024-SolutionChallenge-earlips-AI/README.md

 ## 6. OpenSource
 * AI : openai/whisper-large-v3 (Hugging Face)
 ## 7. Generative AI
-* AI : Gemini api
+* AI : Gemini - We implemented a feature that uses Gemini to explain phonetic symbols in text